cdriehuys/chathandriehuys.com/content/blog/posts/replacing-the-fans-on-a-unifi-switch-24-poe-250w/index.md

 ---
-title: "Replacing the Fans on a Unifi Switch 24 Poe 250w"
+title: "Replacing the Fans on a UniFi Switch 24 Poe 250w"
 date: 2020-05-10T10:19:36-04:00
+description: >
+  Replacing the fans on a UniFi switch to reduce noise.
 tags:
   - Hardware
   - Homelab